Nature of Work/Essential Functions

 Uses ERP software to enter payroll, pay invoices, create purchase orders and responds to billing inquiries.

 Responds to user feedback regarding parking and transportation services.

 MINIMUM REQUIREMENTS OF WORK:

-Must possess a high school diploma, GED or higher and two (2) or more years of progressively responsible work experience in building and custodial operations or trades.
+Must possess a high school diploma or GED and two (2) or more years of progressively responsible experience in customer service and/or public parking in an administrative capacity.

 Must possess a valid driver’s license and a safe driving record.

 Knowledge, skills, and abilities in the following areas:

 Knowledge of or ability to learn public parking methodologies and practices; pertinent local laws, codes and regulations.

 Excellent interpersonal and communication skills - including listening, negotiation, conflict resolution and persuasion.